 I’ve gone on long enough, so I’ll talk about my trip to the farm next time.
 But for now, I’ll leave you with my recipe for tomatillo salsa.
 It’s a standard preparation that I’ve adapted from Stephan Pyles and Diana Kennedy, and it’s great with tortilla chips or drenched over enchiladas, chicken, fish or pork.
 When judging the green salsas, we tasted one that reminded me of this and one of my fellow judges said, “I know this salsa!
 It’s the best!”
 I admitted that mine tasted similar and that I’d share the recipe.
 Enjoy!

-Add the tomatillos, garlic, serrano chiles, onion, cilantro and cumin into a blender.
+- Add the tomatillos, garlic, Serrano chiles, onion, cilantro, salt and cumin into a blender.
 Blend until it has a smooth consistency.

-In a saucepot on medium-low heat, heat up the lard or oil.
+- In a saucepot on medium-low heat, heat up the oil.
 Pour the blended salsa into the pan and cook while occasionally stirring for 10 minutes.
 Taste the salsa and add salt and adjust the seasonings.
 Can serve hot or cold.